2021 New England Patriots season: Week 9: at Carolina Panthers

 The Patriots intercepted Panthers quarterback Sam Darnold three times en route to victory, including an 88-yard pick-six by J.C.
 Jackson.
-New England improved to 5–4 on the year and 4-0 all-time vs. Darnold.
+New England improved to 5–4 on the year and 4–0 all-time vs. Darnold.
 This was also the Patriots first win over the Panthers since 2009.

 Week 10: vs. Cleveland Browns

 The Patriots outplayed the Browns on both sides of the ball.
 Mac Jones had one of his better games as a rookie, completing over 80 percent of his passes for three touchdowns and no interceptions as the Patriots converted 7 of 9 third downs.
 The defense only allowed points on the first drive of the game, held the Browns to 1 of 11 on third down, and knocked Browns quarterback Baker Mayfield out of the game in the third quarter.
 With Damien Harris sidelined with a concussion from the Panthers game, Rhamondre Stevenson served as the primary running back, rushing for 100 yards and two touchdowns.
 With the score 38–7 in the fourth quarter, Brian Hoyer replaced Jones and threw the pass that ended Jakobi Meyers' record touchdown drought.

+With their 4th win over the Browns, in addition to their 6th home win against Cleveland since 1995, the Patriots improved to 6-4.

 Week 11: at Atlanta Falcons

-The Patriots defense intercepted all three quarterbacks on the Falcons—Matt Ryan, Josh Rosen, and Feleipe Franks—as New England coasted to a 25–0 win over Atlanta on Thursday Night Football, improving to 7–4.
+The Patriots defense intercepted all three quarterbacks on the Falcons—Matt Ryan, Josh Rosen, and Feleipe Franks—as New England coasted to their 6th win over Atlanta since 2001 on Thursday Night Football, improving to 7–4.
 They would gain the AFC East division lead later in the week after the Buffalo Bills lost to the Indianapolis Colts.

 Week 12: vs. Tennessee Titans

 The Patriots defense put up a show against a banged up Titans team.
 The offense was only forced to punt once but struggled to finish drives and get the run game going, resulting in five Nick Folk field goals.
 Mac Jones threw for 310 yards, and completed a pair of touchdown passes to Kendrick Bourne, with Damien Harris adding a touchdown late in the fourth quarter on the ground.
 Cornerback J. C. Jackson secured his seventh interception of the season, while the rest of the defense forced five fumbles, three of which were recovered by the Patriots.
-The Patriots improved to 8-4 for the AFC East division lead and an overall second place in the AFC.
+The Patriots improved to 8–4 for the AFC East division lead and an overall second place in the AFC.